 Some of the most notable examples of Egyptian art are in its architecture and complementing colossal sculpture.
-The pyramids at Giza are a triumph of design and would be difficult to complete by our own modern day builders.
-The city of Luxor with its columns of sculpted figures and alley ways of sphinxes is a grand and awe inspiring testament to the artistic achivements of the Egyptian people.
+The pyramids at Giza are a triumph of design and would be difficult to complete by our own modern-day builders.
+The city of Luxor with its columns of sculpted figures and alleyways of sphinxes is a grand and awe-inspiring testament to the artistic achievements of the Egyptian people.

 In later years, during the Ptolemaic era, Grecian influence came into Egyptian art and more naturalistic paintings came into vogue.
 Artists were able to break free from the order and convention of previous eras and create softened and lifelike portraits of their subjects.